FairportRobotics/scouting-app-rn/README.md

 [ ] Prevent moving from Confirm screen without entering the scouter name for both Done and tapping the navigation.

 [ ] Pre-populate the Scouter Name by taking name the last saved Match.

+[ ] Figure out how to POST to Azure so we don't need to use the API.